dakotaradigan/code-visual-learner-plugin/README.md

 ### `codebase-map`

-Generates a single self-contained HTML file with Mermaid diagrams, educational prose, and real code snippets.
+Generates a single self-contained HTML file with Mermaid diagrams, educational prose, and  code snippets.
 Produces progressive diagrams from system context (L1) down to state lifecycles (L4) using a pastel color palette.

 **Trigger phrases:** "map this codebase", "visual architecture", "mermaid diagrams for this project", "visualize the code"